michaelfester/docs/docs/reference/integrations/slack.md

 To learn more generally about Integrations in Glide, including how they affect your app’s usage, check out our Introduction to Integrations.

-To learn more generally about Integrations in Glide, including how they affect your app’s usage, check out our Introduction to Integrations.
+{% cta title="Introduction to Integrations" description="To learn more about Integrations, check out our Introduction to Integrations article. " url="/docs/introduction-to-integrations" /%}

 ## FAQ